Health Insurance for Temporary Stays

 Moving to a new country is challenging enough — understanding your health insurance shouldn’t be.

-This guide breaks down the key differences between Temporary Incoming Insurance and Private Health Insurance (PKV) in Germany — so you can stay protected, compliant, and focused on what really matters.
+This guide breaks down the key differences between Temporary Incoming Insurance and Private Health Insurance (PKV) in Germany — so you can stay protected and compliant.

 Planning a Temporary Stay in Germany?